Salty923/RunChicago/README.md

 ![chart2](/public/assets/images/chart2.png)

 **runCHI** is an application that allows users to add their own running group and/or join other running group(s) made by other users.
-Group runs list the place of the run, the date, the time and the other runners that are joining that specific run!
+Group runs list the place of the run, the date, the time and the other runners that are joining that specific run.

 ![runCHI](/public/assets/images/runCHI.png)